 Our Mission and Statement of Purpose

 We are proud possessors of a priceless heritage.
-To honor this heritage we work hard on five main goals:

 Our mission and purpose can best be summarized by the preamble to our S.A.L.
 Constitution: